Commercial Loans Meaning

-Consider this, Betty needs to pay $150,000 immediately to his supplier, his customer has promised to pay him $180,000 after 3 days.
-He has only $10,000 in his bank account.
-What does he do?
-The best course would be to go to his Banker and avail and Bank Overdraft facility for a $20,000 deficit.
-The Benefit of this source is the interest rate charged is less than term loans and guess what, usually no or minimal documentation (Saves a lot of time!!)
+Consider this, Betty needs to pay $150,000 immediately to her supplier.
+Her customer has promised to pay $180,000 after 3 days and she has only $10,000 in her bank account.
+The best course would be to go to her Banker and avail and Bank Overdraft facility for a $20,000 deficit.
+The biggest benefits of bank overdrafts include lower interest rates as compared to term loans and least documentation.

 #3 – Letter of Credit

 A letter of creditLetter Of CreditA letter of credit is a payment mechanism in which the issuer's bank gives an economic guarantee to the exporter for the agreed payment amount if the buyer defaults.
 In international trade, buyers employ LC to reduce credit risk. is a document issued by the bank to your supplier that guarantees him payment based on which he will supply goods to you.
 This is widely used on import-export transactions whereby the parties do not know each other.

 Leasing is a financing medium that allows companies or individuals to own specific assets for a particular period of time in return for interim payments.
 The asset reverts back to the lessor at the end of the leaseLeaseLeasing is an arrangement in which the asset's right is transferred to another person without transferring the ownership.
 In simple terms, it means giving the asset on hire or rent.
 The person who gives the asset is “Lessor,” the person who takes the asset on rent is “Lessee.” in normal circumstances unless mentioned in the agreement.

 Points to Consider